ceph/ceph/doc/rados/configuration/log-and-debug-ref.rst

  Logging and Debugging Config Reference
 ========================================

+.. important:: See `Debugging and Logging`_ for details on log rotation.

 Logging and debugging settings are not required, but you may override default settings  as needed.
 Ceph supports the following settings:

+.. _Debugging and Logging: ../../operations/debug

 Logging
 =======